-These activities could change depending on various factors, like the weather.
+These activities could change depending on various factors, like the weather/season.
 Most activities are available during the summer months, but we also have some winter-specific activities.
-These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth.
+These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth (seasonal December - March).

-In a typical week, you'll take part in 4 water-based survey activities - 2 diving and 2 snorkelling.
+In a typical week, you'll take part in water-based survey activities - two diving and three or four snorkelling.

 What is the goal of marine conservation work in Mexico?